-Here at Urban Partners, we’re committed to making our neighbourhood a better place to live, work and do business.
+Here at Urban Partners, we’re committed to making our neighbourhood a better place to live, work and study.

-We are in contact with a range of Local Area Charities to better understand how we might be able to help them achieve their objectives and help local area employees secure volunteer placements with them.
+We are in contact with a wide range of charities in our local area, to better understand how we might be able to help them achieve their objectives and help local area employees secure volunteer placements with them.

-Take a look at our VOLUNTEERING OPPORTUNITIES to see the charities we work especially closely with and who have immediate opportunities available.
+Take a look at our current Volunteering Opportunities to see the charities we work closely with and who may have immediate opportunities available.